xMartin/php-introduction/09_more_on_functions.md

 Here we use the [`usort()`](http://php.net/manual/en/function.usort.php) function that uses a custom function to compare values of an array in order to sort them.
 We then use an anonymous function that extracts the last names from the two arguments and passes them to [`strcmp()`](http://php.net/manual/en/function.strcmp.php), returning the result.

-Anonymous functions are a good way to inject behaviour and logic into other functions or objects from the outside.
+Anonymous functions are a good way to inject behavior and logic into other functions or objects from the outside.

 ## Closures